CleverRaven/Cataclysm-DDA/doc/ITEM_SPAWN.md

 `sealed`: If true, a container will be sealed when the item spawns.
 Default is `true`.

 `variant`: A valid itype variant id for this item.

+`event`: A reference to a holiday in the `holiday` enum.
+If specified, the entry only spawns during the specified real holiday.
+This works the same way as the seasonal title screens, where the holiday is checked against the current system's time.
+If the holiday matches, the item's spawn probability is taken from the `prob` field.
+Otherwise, the spawn probability becomes 0.

+Current possible values are:
+- "none" (Not event-based.
+Same as omitting the "event" field.)
+- "new_year"
+- "easter"
+- "independence_day"
+- "halloween"
+- "thanksgiving"
+- "christmas"

 `artifact`: This object determines that the item or group that is spawned by this entry will become an artifact.
 Here is an example:
 ```json